 All students are expected to be in their class, on time and for the entirety of the class.
-Once a student misses three (3) sessions of any one class he/she will be dropped from the course with a "W".
+In the case of an online class active participation as gaged by the instructor is required.
+Once a student misses three sessions of any one class, prior to the withdrawal deadline, he/she will be dropped from the course with a "W".
 Only in the event of rare and unusual circumstances, with formal documentation, will a student be allowed to continue.